gertnerbot/pycloudbasic/README.md

 So we have to pass 'x-amz-content-sha256:' + payload_hash in the canonical_headers to account for that.

+## Gotchas

+Each METHOD ("GET" or "POST") has to be explicitly defined for the Signature and for the API request.
+If a GET is used on the request (i.e. ReplicationServiceStatus), then GET also needs to be passed to the CloudBasicAuth module for signing.

+CloudBasicAuth takes the METHOD from the Config file by default.

 ## Testing

 Provided a test_script to run manual operations.
 Also included common.py for loading the config and running Mongo queries, if any.